New to DisCO?

 If you are creating or already have an existing group that is ready to become a DisCO, you can start by becoming a DisCO LAB.
 The DisCO LABs are pilot projects and every single DisCO (including DisCO.coop) is a DisCO LAB.
 All LABs are in perpetual beta, always reviewing and reiterating to suit actual, real-world conditions.
 This includes LABS that wither off and compost into new configurations.
 DisCO operates with human and ecological values that have little to do with capitalist, colonial and patriarchal notions of success at all costs, and infinite growth forever.

 If you’re serious about becoming a DisCO LAB, get in touch to schedule a call.
 The only two conditions are that 1) You’re an actual group — not an interested individual that wants to form a group (in that’s the case, we have resources planned to help you find the others, stay tuned) and 2) That your group actively wants to become a DisCO and understands what that entails, namely addressing and responding to the Seven DisCO Principles.
+To get started we recommend you take the DisCO Challenge, our interactive two-step quiz to determine whether DisCO is right for you and your group.

 Next, your group can join the DisCO Journey, our guided learning program to co-create advanced, mature DisCOs.
 The Journey is designed for DisCOs to build trust and federate with other DisCOs to create a network of practice and ultimately build an economic counterpower.
 Through the Journey’s steps, DisCO.coop guides communities that want to implement the DisCO framework.
 The work entails everything from community and trust-building to governance co-designing, geared towards answering the DisCO Principles and Values.
 This groundwork is meant to support the flexible integration of DisCO Elements and eventually, prepares the group for federation with other DisCOs.